nmillin/uw_madison_omega/README.txt

       -Added Block Class Module so you can "skin" blocks easier.
       -CSS is divided from global.css depending on zone.
       -Bunch of other stuff too, but nothing exciting.

+-update 1/21/2012 -- Added notes in the readme on how to subtheme this module using the Omega Tools Module.
+      -Updated the Omega Screenshot for the Theme.
+Added the UW Crest where the Omega Logo was.
+If someone has better PhotoShop skills they could make a sweeter Screenshot.

 *******
 Modules